 Best car vacuum

 Fido may love hopping in your car, but you don’t love all the fur he leaves behind.
 The Shark Wandvac is a lightweight handheld vacuum with powerful suction that will quickly remove that unwanted hair from your car.
-The slim design allows you to get into all those cracks and crevices in your car, while the multi-surface pet tool is perfect for your car’s upholstery and carpets.
+The slim design gets into all those cracks and crevices in your car, while the multi-surface pet tool makes quick work of your car’s upholstery and carpets.